 One of the principle functions of the board is to monitor and evaluate the performance of the CEO.
 The chairperson's duty to oversee management is obviously compromised when he or she is required to monitor himself or herself.
-The Catholic Policy generally supports shareholder proposals that would require that the position of board chair be held by an individual with no material ties to the company other than their board seat.
+Generally Social Advisory Services votes for shareholder proposals that would require that the position of board chair be held by an individual with no materials ties to the company other than their board seat.